DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/glossary - game data.md

 ### load order prefix
 The most-significant byte of a [form ID](#form%20ID) or [record ID](#record%20ID), used to identify the [data file](#data%20file) that originally defined a given [form](#form).

-In games that support [light data files](#light%20data%20file), forms defined such files use the sentinel value `0xFE` as their load order prefix in their form IDs.
+In games that support [light data files](#light%20data%20file), forms defined in such files use the sentinel value `0xFE` as their load order prefix in their form IDs.
 Whether they also do so in their record IDs varies from game to game, with all pre-<i>Starfield</i> games declining to do so.

 For forms created during gameplay, the load order prefix is the sentinel value `0xFF`.